apiaxle/blog/_posts/2013-03-18-multiple-resources-in-one-request.md

 ### URL/URI structure

-I bet this is the bit you were searching for when you came here, in actual fact it's the might be the easiest bit to answer.
-A URI is simply a unique identifier - there's not really a URI which is anymore RESTful than another, though, of course some URIs will make more sense than others.
+I bet this is the bit you were searching for when you came here, in actual fact it might be the easiest bit to answer.
+A URI is simply a unique identifier - there's not really a URI which is anymore RESTful than another, of course some URIs will make more sense than others.
 You have plenty of options for representing lists on a url.
 I've seen any of the below suggested:

     HTTP://example.com/v1/vehicles/manufacturer/ford,lamborghini